 First things first—do I need to send save-the-dates?

 In the world of digital communication, snail mail isn't as common these days.
-Though they're technically not required, it's still a courteous gesture to send save the dates in addition to wedding invitations.
+Though they're technically not required, it's still a courteous gesture to send these notifiers in addition to wedding invitations.
 If you're planning a destination wedding or getting married during a holiday weekend, they're highly recommended to give your guests time to plan ahead.

 What's the time frame for sending them?

 That really depends on your wedding date, but a good rule of thumb to follow is six to eight months beforehand.
-For a holiday wedding or a faraway location, aim for eight months prior to your ceremony date so your guests have time to book their travel reservations.
+For a holiday or destination wedding, aim for eight months prior to your ceremony date so your guests have time to book their travel reservations.

 What information should I include?

 Unlike your wedding invitations, you don't have to list all the specifics just yet.
 Make sure to include the couple's names, the wedding date (for a wedding weekend, include all days), general location and a notice for a formal invite.
 You don't need to add much else but if you have a wedding website, use it to refer your guests to additional information.